Mark Cueto: Sale forwards could hold key to ending long Premiership title wait

 Sale have not been part of English rugby’s showpiece domestic occasion since then, but Alex Sanderson’s class of 2023 have given themselves every chance to emulate household names in the club’s history like Cueto, Jason Robinson, Charlie Hodgson and Sebastien Chabal.

-“I am really chuffed for everyone involved,” former England and British and Irish Lions wing Cueto, 43, told the PA news agency.
+“I am really chuffed for everyone involved,” former England and British and Irish Lions wing Cueto, 43, said.

 “It is so hard to win a trophy, and it is not until you have finished and you look back on your career that you realise how hard.